awesomemotive/wp-mail-logging/readme.txt

 == Description ==

 Logs each email sent by WordPress.
+This can be useful if you don't want to lose such mail contents.
+It can also be useful for debugging purposes while development.

+Features of the plugin include:

+* Zero-configuration - just install and enjoy
+* Complete list of sent mails

+**Follow this plugin on [GitHub](https://github.com/No3x/wp-mail-logging)**

+**If you find an issue, let us know in the [Tracker](https://github.com/No3x/wp-mail-logging/issues?state=open)**

+**Provide feedback and suggestions on [enhancements](https://github.com/No3x/wp-mail-logging/issues?direction=desc&labels=Enhancement%2Cenhancement&page=1&sort=created&state=open)**

 == Installation ==
 Just install and activate wp-mail-logging.
 The plugin will do the work for you!
 You can list all logged mails on the plugin site.